juergenweb/FrontendComments/README.md

 It is recommended to use the comment manager instead of editing comments inline.

 By default, every user with page-edit permission can edit comments inside the FrontendCommentsManager, but you can create your own permission and select this new permission inside the module configuration.
-Afterwars only user which have this permission can edit the comments (except superusers, which are always allowed to edit them).
+Afterwards, only users who have this permission can edit the comments (except superusers, who are always allowed to edit them).

-After installing the module, you will find a new entry under “Settings.”
+After installing the module, you will find a new entry under "Settings".
 Click on the new entry to be redirected to the comment manager dashboard.

-## ToDo:
-* Doing more testing